 Part 2: Solutions to try if your system restoration has stuck

 Above, we have answered the question, “how long does system restore take.”
 Now you have a clear idea about it; you can identify if there is something wrong with the process.
-If you see that there is an issue, you can try these solutions to get rid of the error.
+If you see an issue, you can try these solutions to get rid of the error.
 Keep reading this guide carefully and learn the solutions you can try.
 Please note that you will not have to try all these methods to resolve the error.

 Solution 01: Try your system restore in Safe Mode